CenturyLiu/RL-Project-Navigation/README.md

    ![](https://github.com/CenturyLiu/RL-Project-Navigation/blob/master/pictures/solution_372.png)
    >  score plot for α = 0.0, takes 372 episodes

+   -saved model
+    The repository includes a file named checkpoint_372.pth, which is the model trained by the current agent.
+The model is solved by 372 episodes.

 ## Part 4: Further improvement discussion
    The current design takes 372 episodes to solve the task.
 If I am going to further improve the speed for task solving, maybe i can adjust the learning rate of the agent or change the DQN network structure.